fabulouspanda/eight-dollars/README.md

-This is a modified version of the eight dollars browser extension which replaces the paid twitter blue logo with a MAGA hat
+This is a modified version of the eight dollars browser extension which replaces the paid twitter blue logo with a MAGA hat, so you can easily spot the paid supporters of Musk's platform for hate speech and disinformation

 [Get it on the Chrome Web Store for Chrome or Brave](https://chrome.google.com/webstore/detail/kfjfoifgkmnalliggnfpjhnkgmklmoio)